How to Value a Heating and Air Conditioning Business in 2026: A Complete Expert Guide

 Revenue Quality vs. Revenue Size

-High-quality revenue includes:
+High-quality revenue typically includes:

-• Maintenance agreements
+• Maintenance and service agreements

 • Repeat residential customers